sso66/eagletonlabs-browserify-node-js/src/http_https/README.md

   	- the http.ServerResponse Object
   	- the http.IncomingMessage Object
   	- the HTTP Server Object
+  >
-  > Lessons learned about the most important events, properties and methods that each provides.
+  > Learn about the most important events, properties and methods that each provides.

 - *Implementing HTTP Clients and HTTP Servers in Node.js*
 	> Now that you understand the http.ClientRequest, http.ServerResponse, and http.IncomingMessage object, you are ready to jump in and implement some